memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 Configuration saved to '/path/to/build/zephyr/.config'
 ```

-Well, this is awkward: Even though we provided a board-specific `Kconfig` fragment it is ignored as soon as we switch to our alternative `prj_release.conf` configuration.
+Well, this is awkward: Even though we provided a board-specific `Kconfig` fragment, it is ignored as soon as we switch to our alternative `prj_release.conf` configuration.
 This is, however, [working as intended](https://docs.zephyrproject.org/latest/build/kconfig/setting.html#the-initial-configuration): When using alternative `Kconfig` files in the format `prj_<build>.conf`, Zephyr looks for a board fragment matching the file name `boards/<board>_<build>.conf`.

 In my case, I need to create the file `boards/nrf52840dk_nrf52840_release.conf`.
 Let's get rid of the warning for the Zephyr library `drivers__console` by disabling the `CONSOLE` entirely in our board's release configuration: